rockitconsulting/test.rockitizer/README.md

 <img alt="Concept of test data separation from environment configuration" src="docs/img/test_data_separation.png" width="400"  align="right"/>

 The following parts of the test.rpoject  supposed to be not environment dependent:
-- junit starter
+- junit starter with assertions
-- test-plan
+- test-plan with payloads
+- recorded test output (master record)
-- record output
+- replay output

-That's why they shall be committed in the source repository.
+That's why they shall be committed in the source repository (except replay output).

 All the environment dependent properties belong to the test.project configuration files and basically contain the connector configurations.